dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 patrol?
 Possibly, although all the previous patrols have been MiG-29s out of Belgrade.
 A minute later a second pair launch, then a third, and MiG-21 radars are detected in Romania near Craiova.
-This is a raid, not a patrol!
+This is a raid, not a patrol\!
 Could it be that Sarajevo is about to get bombed for a fourth time, and the command staff still hasn't managed to mount a useful defence?
-Heck no!
+Heck no\!
 Tornadoes are taking off and hurtling across the Adriatic on afterburner, followed by Mirages and F-104s, tankers are hurrying to the area to support homeward bound planes if necessary, and ECM planes are moving up to support positions.
-This time we're going to get there first!
+This time we're going to get there first\!

 Elsewhere, the sudden screaming of the SAM warning makes Captain Ceasare Italiano jerk his head up in alarm from the balky navigation display in the cockpit of his AMX.
-In a moment of brown-pantsed terror he realizes that he's flying directly over the Kotor naval base at low altitude, and SAMs are inbound!
+In a moment of brown-pantsed terror he realizes that he's flying directly over the Kotor naval base at low altitude, and SAMs are inbound\!
 Command couldn't have let him get so far astray, could they?
 (Sure they could...
-I was staring so hard at the incoming raid I completely forgot my recce AMX!)
+I was staring so hard at the incoming raid I completely forgot my recce AMX\!)
 He wrenches the stick violently, boots the rudder, dumps his Mk.82s on the first thing in front of him, and heads for the deck.
 The bombs explode and start a string of violent secondaries that destroy an SA-3 site, as tracers streak past him from all sides.
 The captain just clears a ridgeline, his RWR screaming in his ears, and dives to the water of the harbour beyond as an SA-6, suddenly blind, goes hurtling overhead.
 He's across the harbour in a moment, then up into a mountain valley and away, white-faced and shaking.

 (It's little moments like these that make Command so enjoyable for me.
 Theater-wide scope, and local action, all in one.)